MASTER Level Course: "Your Design" Garments

-Photo Above: These ladies created their Chanel-styled jackets and a vest from the custom bodice sloper.
+Photo Above: These ladies created their Chanel-styled jackets and a vest from their Master Patterns.
 They worked very hard on all the steps required to complete these beautiful garments.

-* You will need a traced copy of your finished Bodice Sloper for this class, or use our inspiration pattern to complete your shirt.
+* You will need a traced copy of your finished Master Pattern for this class, or use our inspiration pattern to complete your shirt.
 This will be a very detailed class.

 * Design and sew a classic fitted shirt with the fitted darts from your sloper, long sleeves with cuffs and a continuous lap, a center front button opening, and a collar with a band.